Chea-Ilong/school-api/README.md

 # School Management API

 This is a RESTful API built using **Express.js**, **Sequelize ORM**, and **MySQL** to manage Students, Courses, and Teachers.
-It includes full CRUD operations, Swagger API documentation, and a Faker-based database seeder.
+It includes full CRUD operations, **JWT-based authentication**, Swagger API documentation, and a Faker-based database seeder.

 ---

 ## 📦 Features

+- 🔐 **JWT Authentication** with user registration and login
+- 🛡️ **Protected Routes** requiring authentication
-- 🧑‍🎓 CRUD for Students
+- 🧑‍🎓 CRUD for Students (protected)
-- 🧑‍🏫 CRUD for Teachers
+- 🧑‍🏫 CRUD for Teachers (protected)
-- 📘 CRUD for Courses
+- 📘 CRUD for Courses (protected)
 - 🔁 Associations:
   - One Teacher teaches many Courses
   - Many Students enroll in many Courses (Many-to-Many)
-- 📚 Swagger documentation (`/docs`)
+- 📚 Swagger documentation (`/docs`) with JWT security
 - 🧪 Faker.js seeder for generating test data
+- 🔒 Password hashing with bcryptjs
+- ⏰ Token expiration management

 ---